-The purpose of this rule is to define informal respite and set forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.
+This rule defines informal respite and sets forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.

 (1) "Agency provider" means an entity that employs persons for the purpose of providing services for which the entity must be certified under rules adopted by the department.